Vauxhall Combo van review

 Vauxhall also offers the Safety Pack, which adds a raft of safety kit that would have been unheard of on a van like this only a few years ago.
 The system uses a front camera system that means lane departure warning, speed limit recognition, forward collision alert and automatic emergency braking are all included.
 This Safety Pack costs around £700, and is a worthwhile addition to keep you safe on the road.

 Reliability is something that will be looked at with keen interest with van buyers.
 A switch from a joint venture with Fiat for the last Combo to this new PSA Group model should see an improvement in reliability.
 The EMP2 platform has been around for a few years, so any bugs should've been ironed out, while the electrics are shared with a variety of other PSA Group models, too.
-While it's too early to tell how well the Combo will perform, the fact it uses tried-and-tested running gear can only hold it in good stead.
+The fact the Combo Cargo uses tried-and-tested running gear can only hold it in good stead.

 Driving and Performance